jo1li/booking/README.md

 Closed PRs do not trigger cleanup of their infrastructure.
 Periodically, dangling cloudformation stacks will need to be deleted.

 * Navigate to the [Cloudformation console](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks?filter=active)
+* Stacks are named by PR.
+* Delete stacks with the names of PRs that have been deleted.

 ## To deploy manually